koliseoapi/help/content/users/stripe.md

     parent: users
 ---

-Koliseo delegates the payment processing to [Stripe](https://stripe.com/).
-This means that you need to create a Stripe account and connect it to Koliseo.
-This is a one-time process that you need to do before you can start selling tickets.
+Koliseo delegates payment processing to [Stripe](https://stripe.com/).
+This means that you need to create a Stripe account and connect it to Koliseo, as a one-time process that you need to do before you can start selling paid tickets.

 For security reasons, Koliseo does not have access to the credit card details associated with any ticket purchase.
 The proceedings from ticket sales are deposited directly on your Stripe Account, minus [our platform fee]({{< ref "sales.md" >}}).